aionnetwork/aion-docs/aion-node/avm/_index.en.md

 ![Storage System](/aion-node/avm/images/avm-storage-system.png)

-While most DApp environments expose storage as a key-value store (often with rigid key and value size requirements), the AVM exposes the data store as a generic object graph, derived directly from the objects alive in the user’s address space, as reachable from their static variables, when a transaction completes.
+While most dApp environments expose storage as a key-value store (often with rigid key and value size requirements), the AVM exposes the data store as a generic object graph, derived directly from the objects alive in the user’s address space, as reachable from their static variables, when a transaction completes.

 Unreachable objects are cleaned up, for a refund, by a special GC transaction, which a node is allowed to run on any contract it wishes when it mines a block.
 This means that the storage is transparent to the user’s code, thus moving all such correctness concerns into the domain of the virtual machine.